How two friends learned to talk honestly about race while writing a book - KTVZ

 There is a moment in the beginning of the new book from Christine Pride and Jo Piazza that is written from the perspective of a 14-year-old Black boy.

-He is having a nightmare about being shot by police officers and imagines the school picture his mom would use when he dies and his death would become news.
+After being shot by police, he thinks of his school picture he knows his mom will use when he dies and his death becomes news.

 The work is fictional, but the writing allows you to see the world through a different lens.